my-first-business-venture/chatbot-ui/Readme.md

 ## Documentation

 The Chatbot-UI relies on a service to ingest a PDF file.
-For this reason, all requirements, setup instructions, startup procedures, and execution details are handled in the Pdf-Service project.
+For this reason, the documentation about requirements, setup instructions and execution are handled in the Pdf-Service Readme file: [project](https://github.com/my-first-business-venture/pdf-service).